Accounting1

 - Electronics $220

 It’s also worth noting that regarding sales forecasting, AOV’s usefulness tends to drop as products become more varied.
-Because the data point itself erases everything else about the sale except for the value, as product variation rises, relying too heavily on it can sometimes be fatal.
+Because the data point itself erases everything else about the sale except for the value, as product variation rises, relying too heavily on it can sometimes become a fatal flaw.

 To be clear, however, AOV is still a very useful figure.
 It’s simple, easy to calculate, and can offer insights at a glance.
-The key takeaway here is that you should never rely solely on average order value.
+The key takeaway here is that you should never rely solely on AOV.
 It’s just one of many figures to consider when making big business decisions.

 What other metrics are there to consider?

-Realistically, it’s best to consider as many data points as possible.
-There’s a lot, though, so here are some of the most important ones.
+Realistically, it’s best to consider as many data points as possible, and some of the most important ones include:

 • Conversion rate: Your conversion rate is the number of people who purchase out of those who visit.
 It’s a bit more complex because it considers the number of web sessions, but it’s arguably the most important metric.